rikenshah/codeName-MCP-demo/README.md

 ## 🤔 Why this demo?

-We needed a way to demonstrate how powerful MCP’s persistent memory and logical continuity can be — especially in situations where history affects future decisions.
+We needed a way to demonstrate how powerful MCP's persistent memory and logical continuity can be — especially in situations where history affects future decisions.

 Enter **Codenames**: a game of clues, guesses, and progressive team reasoning.
-It’s the perfect metaphor.
+It's the perfect metaphor.

 In a non-MCP system, the AI:

 * Forgets previous clues
-* Can’t evaluate the game board’s evolving state
+* Can't evaluate the game board's evolving state
 * Makes isolated, non-contextual suggestions

 With **MCP**, the AI: